+A large portion of our sample screened positive for psychiatric disorders, a finding that we have previously reported.[26]Though positive screening rates were high, they are in line with rates found in other studies.[24]
+Moreover, a study using International Classification of Disease codes on over 100,000 Iraq and Afghanistan era veterans who utilized the VA found 25% received at least one mental health diagnosis and 56% of these individuals had multiple psychiatric diagnoses.[35]
+Nonetheless, given the high co-morbidity between PTSD and depression, as well as our use of screening measures, it remains to be determined in future research whether our findings would remain consistent when evaluating formal diagnoses of psychiatric disorders.

-[24][35]Because our data were cross-sectional, we have no way to determine the directionality of the association between in-person social contact and screening positive for common psychiatric disorders.
+Because our data were cross-sectional, we have no way to determine the directionality of the association between in-person social contact and screening positive for common psychiatric disorders.
 It is as conceivable that active psychiatric problems induce social isolation, as that social isolation causes heightened psychiatric problems.
-That said, the current study does align well with a large body of research that suggests a causal relationship between social relationships and poor health outcomes., Although military veterans are a vital target population given the prevalence of mental health issues, our results require corroboration in other populations.
+That said, the current study does align well with a large body of research that suggests a causal relationship between social relationships and poor health outcomes.[3,5,7] Although military veterans are a vital target population given the prevalence of mental health issues, our results require corroboration in other populations.

 Our analyses are based on a convenience sample of Facebook users who responded to Facebook ads, potentially leading to selection bias.
+Nonetheless, our sample appears comparable with other studies of non-help-seeking young adult veterans in terms of most demographic and clinical characteristics.
+For instance, in another study that recruited over 1,000 younger veterans from Facebook, the sample consisted of similar proportions of veterans who were white (71%), married or partnered (52%), served in the Army (60%), and screened positive for PTSD (47%), whereas their sample had more men (89%) and less educated participants (only 15% were college graduates).[24]
+In a large epidemiologic study that used random sampling of college students across dozens of post-secondary institutions in the United States, researchers found similarly elevated rates of active symptoms of depression: 21% had a PHQ-9 score of 10 or higher indicating clinically significant depressive symptoms.[36]
+Their sample contained modestly lower proportions of male (70%), white (72%), and married/partnered veterans (44%).[36]

-Future research could extend the work presented here byNotwithstanding this, there may be unique value in online social contact among military populations, particularly new veterans who have recently separated from service and could benefit from maintaining support amongst former unit members.
+Finally, our study examined just one aspect of social contact (frequency), whereas other aspects related to the quality of social contact bear examination.
+Future research could extend the work presented here by exploring more about the quality of social interactions occurring on social media, including more detailed or objective measures of interactions on social media.[39,40] One of the potential explanations as to why in-person social contact was uniquely associated with reduced risk of psychiatric symptoms in this study is that being face-to-face with someone is experienced as a higher quality, more supportive type of interaction than online exchange.
+Indeed, a number of studies have shown that the nature and depth of support is a strong predictor of depression and other mental health outcomes, more so than the number of people in one’s social network.[37,38] Notwithstanding this, there may be unique value in online social contact among military populations, particularly new veterans who have recently separated from service and could benefit from maintaining support amongst former unit members.
 We also suggest future work examine longitudinal associations with symptoms of depression and PTSD.